English

 ENGLISH 4A - GRADE 12

 The course is intended for students currently enrolled in the SERP Program who need further encouragement in reading and language development.
-The objective of this course is to continue to develop proficiency of the English language through reading comprehension and analysis, writing development, speaking fluency, as well as vocabulary and grammar usage.
-This British Literature course runs chronologically and includes literature from the Anglo-Saxon, Elizabethan, Romantic, and Post-Modernist movements.
+Stemming from the sacramental worldview, the objective of this course is to continue to develop proficiency of the English language through reading comprehension and analysis, writing development, speaking fluency, as well as vocabulary and grammar usage.
+This British Literature course includes literature from the Anglo-Saxon, Elizabethan, Romantic, and Post-Modernist movements.
+Students also write a comprehensive, multi-source research paper in the second semester which examines the Moral Challenges of Modern Science.
 The course is intended to strengthen English skills and better prepare students for college-level curriculum.
 Students will respond to literature with an emphasis on written analysis and oral presentations using a variety of writing and presentation modes.

-- Homework Expectation: 1-2 hours per week, can include weekends & breaks
+- Homework Expectation: 30 minutes per day, can include weekends and breaks

 - Year